gpuwangge/SpacecraftGame/README.md

 I stop working on this one because XNA is no longer supported by Microsoft.
 Will move on with other game engine.

-Assets(object meshes, sound and part of the code) are from CSE473 websites made by Professor Charlies Owen from Michigan State University. (https://www.cse.msu.edu/~cse473/Syllabus.pdf)
+Assets(object meshes, sound and part of the code) are from CSE473 websites by Professor Charlies Owen from Michigan State University. (https://www.cse.msu.edu/~cse473/Syllabus.pdf)

 Video Demos:
 https://www.youtube.com/watch?v=JJ-c4RJRqmI